osama127001/Multinode-Cloudera-Cluster/README.md

        SELECT USER();

-* last and most important, use the following command to connect mysql with cloudera manager, if this command is not executed, the server will not run. if this command fails to execute, run this command after installing cloudera manager on the master node.

-       /opt/cloudera/cm/schema/scm_prepare_database.sh <databaseType> <databaseName> <databaseUser>

 * in the above command, in my case, database type is `mysql`, database name and user is `cloudera`.